Tyendinaga Mohawk Territory: Transport

 The territory is connected to Ontario Highway 401 by Ontario Highway 49 which runs north–south through the reserve, south to Prince Edward.
 Tyendinaga Mohawk Airfield general aviation airport is located just west of Highway 49, just north of the Bay of Quinte.

 Media

-A First Nations community-owned radio station, known as KWE, Mohawk Nation Radio, operated on a frequency of 105.9 FM until early 2011.
+A First Nations community-owned radio station, known as KWE Mohawk Nation Radio, operated on a frequency of 105.9 FM until early 2011.
+For a brief period, it operated on 88.3 FM.
 It relaunched in June 2012 on 89.5, but subsequently relocated to 92.3; it covers the area from Belleville to Deseronto.
 The station has no known callsign and has no relation to CKWE-FM, an independent First Nations community radio station in Maniwaki, Quebec.
+On May 5, 2023, Tsi Tyónnheht Onkwawén:na Language and Cultural Centre submitted an application for a broadcasting licence to operate an Indigenous (Type B Native) FM radio station in Tyendinaga Mohawk Territory.
+The station would operate at 89.5 MHz (channel 208A) with an effective radiated power (ERP) of 2,100 watts (non-directional antenna with an effective height of antenna above average terrain [EHAAT] of 52.1 metres).
+TTO received CRTC approval on November 15, 2023.

 Tyendinaga has a second First Nations community-owned radio station that transmits at 87.9 MHz on the FM dial, known as "Real People’s Radio 87.9 FM".

 The community does not publish its own newspaper.